MayJuun/mayjuun-website/content/blog/1-meta-post.md

 1. the repo where I make all changes: [mayjuun-website]  <--- *fork this repo!!!*
 2. an auto-updated repo that makes a [GitHub page]

-On my end, repo #2 is what this website actually displays.
-I make use of two convenience scripts ([update], [deploy]) to automate all my Git commands for this repo.
-All I have to do is open a terminal in ths mayjuun-website folder and type:
+On my end, repo #2 is what this website actually displays. ~~I make use of two convenience scripts ([update], [deploy]) to automate all my Git commands for this repo.
+All I have to do is open a terminal in ths mayjuun-website folder and type:~~

 ```terminal
 ./update.sh
 ./deploy.sh
 ```

-...and I'm done.
-Website is accurate, with all changes implemented and all my layout/content changes tracked in their own separate repo (#1).
+~~...and I'm done.
+Website is accurate, with all changes implemented and all my layout/content changes tracked in their own separate repo (#1).~~

+Update.
+I am now using GitHub actions to automatically update this website on commit.
+No need for custom shell scripts.

 ## Creating a Post